-Though it is more challenging, including color in a 3D coin is not impossible.
-We may fill in your design with various colors that bring breathtaking relief to the product using unique transparent paints and thoughtful design decisions.
+Though it is more challenging, it is not impossible to include color in a 3D coin.
+We may fill in your design with various colors that are brought into breathtaking relief on the actual product using unique transparent paints and thoughtful design decisions.

 The rounded curves and contours of 3D coins are perfect for capturing shadows and colors that look larger and more alive and for aging the coin's surface.

-Utilizing the complete range of textures available in a 3D coin, images, and designs with subtle elements like mountains, structures, and artwork can appear much more photorealistic.
+Utilizing the complete range of textures available in a 3D coin, images, and designs with fine elements like mountains, structures, and artwork can appear much more photorealistic.